iobis/mpaeu_sdm_review/README.md

 ### Quick Start

 The easiest way to use this application is with Docker.
-If you prefer to do whitout it, just do step 1.
+If you prefer to do whitout it, just do step 1 and then follow the instruction on [setup.md](setup.md).

 1. **Clone the repository** (if applicable)